MichaelCromer/note/README.md

 ## TODO

+- [ ] Implement the ability to trim fields to only those of interest.
 - [ ] Move data to initial, make options apply filters directly, so that multiple instances can be applied.
 E.g. `note -m "string1" -m "string2"` will work exactly like `note -m "string1|string2"`
 - [ ] Improve/cleanup code base, try to encapsulate behaviour in functions, add comments etc.